AS400JPLPC/nim_termkey/README.md

 doc : [TERMKEY](http://htmlpreview.github.io/?https://github.com/AS400JPLPC/nim_termkey/blob/master/termkey.html)

-A library to manage the keyboard on a terminal, the mouse, with a set of functions to initialize as we must do when we talk with the terminal example for applications of the curse type.<br />
+**A library to manage the keyboard on a terminal, the mouse, with a set of functions to initialize as we must do when we talk with the terminal example for applications of the curse type.**<br />
-  It's in pure Nim and UTF8<br />
+&rarr;&nbsp;It's in pure Nim and UTF8<br />
-some keys not coming from the keyboard are introduced such that ATTN PROC CALL allows in certain situations to simulate programs or functions.<br />
+&rarr;&nbsp;some keys not coming from the keyboard are introduced such that ATTN PROC CALL allows in certain situations to simulate programs or functions.<br />
-all the characters remain consistent with the management of a terminal on Linux<br />
+&rarr;&nbsp;all the characters remain consistent with the management of a terminal on Linux<br />
-mouse management is subject to Xterm Ncurses compliance<br />
+&rarr;&nbsp;mouse management is subject to Xterm Ncurses compliance<br />
-Your table of unusual characters conforms to the standard of the possibilities of an extended keyboard<br />
+&rarr;&nbsp;Your table of unusual characters conforms to the standard of the possibilities of an extended keyboard<br />
-I decided not to introduce management on Windows and prefer to have 2 separate libraries, there are too many differences.<br />
+&rarr;&nbsp;I decided not to introduce management on Windows and prefer to have 2 separate libraries, there are too many differences.<br />

 **Linux**